 She also told me of her and Percy’s alcohol dependency and how her doctor prescribed smashing bottles in the backyard as a stress reliever.
 Percy liked to burn the candle at both ends, and Elsie often got burned too, as collateral damage.

 Still, life with Percy was fun.
-They made a little love nest for themselves in Hampstead and were on the electoral register as Percy and Elsie Williams.
+They made a little love nest for themselves in Hampstead and were on the electoral register as Percy and Elsie Fendt.
 To all appearances a married couple.

 They later moved to Chancery Lane in the City of London, where Percy had his office.
 There they settled into a cosy domestic existence, collecting antiques with the dream of one day opening a little shop, while Percy went about his legal work and Elsie wrote newspaper columns under a nom de plume (which I have sadly never discovered).

 All this came to an abrupt end in the London Blitz, when their flat, their possessions and their dreams went up in flames one dark night in spring 1941, ignited by a German incendiary bomb.
 They moved to south Hertfordshire and rented a secluded cottage.

 My father, their only child, was born the year after, so the quiet country air clearly suited them.
 The latter years of the War were otherwise uneventful for Elsie, Percy and baby Christopher, apart from the time a V1 ‘Doodle Bug’ came down in nearby Aldenham Reservoir.